LI-Ke/spark-standalone-cluster-on-docker/README.md

 In our example, the topic is "S-1i".

-Copy our applications and data ito the spark worker container

 ```
+Copy our applications and data ito the spark worker container (if you don't need an user interface, do the following commands.
+But before, spark master and spark worker should share the same Dockerfile without adding data and applications)

 docker cp kafkaConsumer.jar cluster_spark-worker_1:/usr/local/kafkaConsumer.jar
 docker cp kafkaProducer.jar cluster_spark-worker_1:/usr/local/kafkaProducer.jar
 docker cp lubm.nt cluster_spark-worker_1:/usr/local/lubm.nt